sybrew/pro-mime-types/readme.txt

 == Frequently Asked Questions ==

-= I enabled a file type, but I still couldn't upload it =
+= I enabled a file type, but I still couldn't upload it! =

 Not all PHP installations recognize MIME types the same way, making it difficult for us to test every file type.